cladzperida/basic/README.md

 Pass time coding for fun!

-Latest: Pi Digit Counter Visualized
+Latest: Simple Username and Password using Python

-Next: Simple Username and Password using Python
+Next: n/a